dp-wu/HackerRank/README.md

 **C++ exercises**

 Some solutions to the questions on HackerRank and LeetCode.\
-For each file, the first capitalized letter are indicating the difficulty of the question:<br />
+For each file, the first capitalized letter is indicating the difficulty of the question:<br />
 E - easy \
 M - medium \
 H - hard<br />